redpencilio/app-server-monitor/README.md

       name: letsencrypt_default
 ```

-Next, add the DNS name to the Prometheus configuration on your monitor server.
-Restart the `server` service
+Next, add the DNS name to the Prometheus configuration in `./config/prometheus.yml` on your monitor server.
+Restart the `server` service:

 ```bash
 docker compose restart server